anishjha93/zerocode-wiki/Guidelines-for-raising-issues.md

 > Easiest is to fork the HelloWorld repo and push your changes to it.

 5. Clearly capture into the story/ticket what is actual-result and what is the expected-result

+6. If you are simply asking a question or want to clarify something, please explain the issue in terms of what you want to achieve or which use-case you want to solve.
+Please explain this with clarity.